Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

 Alfredton suburb's income level is below national average per latest ATO data aggregated by AreaSearch for financial year 2023.
-Its median income among taxpayers is $50,230 and average income stands at $64,326, compared to Rest of Vic.'s figures of $50,954 and $62,728 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Alfredton are approximately $54,374 (median) and $69,633 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes in Alfredton cluster around the 57th percentile nationally.
-Income analysis shows the $1,500 - 2,999 bracket dominates with 34.4% of residents (5,281 people), aligning with regional pattern where this cohort also represents 30.3%.
-After housing costs, 86.6% of income remains for other expenses and Alfredton's SEIFA income ranking places it in the 6th decile.
+Alfredton's median income among taxpayers is $50,230 and average income stands at $64,326, compared to Regional Vic.'s figures of $50,954 and $62,728 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $54,374 (median) and $69,633 (average) as of September 2025.
+From the 2021 Census, incomes in Alfredton cluster around the 57th percentile nationally.
+Income analysis reveals the $1,500 - $2,999 bracket dominates with 34.4% of residents (5,281 people), aligning with regional figures where this cohort represents 30.3%.
+After housing, 86.6% of income remains for other expenses.
+Alfredton's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income